sonegillis/mint-signup-clone/README.md

 # mint-signup-clone
-A page that clones the sign up section of the [mint website](https://sonegillis.github.io/mint-signup-clone/).
+A page that clones the sign up section of the [mint website](https://accounts.intuit.com/signup.html?offering_id=Intuit.ifs.mint&namespace_id=50000026&redirect_url=https%3A%2F%2Fmint.intuit.com%2Foverview.event%3Ftask%3DS).
+You can have a live preview of this page [here](https://sonegillis.github.io/mint-signup-clone/).

 ## Preliquisites
 1. Install git.